 - Be Irrational.
 Classic microeconomic theory contends that there is no such thing as an above average investment opportunity.
 All ideas – when subjected to competitive and market analysis – can be analytically deconstructed to a point of unworkability.
 Quite simply, the very undertaking of fund-raising for an early stage company is an irrational proposition.
 Embrace, rather than resist, this reality.
 With enthusiasm and persistence, appeal emotionally rather than just intellectually to prospective investors.
 While they may never admit it, the “gut” decision of investors is influenced more by these “soft” factors than it is by analytical and rational review.
 Have and communicate unwavering faith in your convictions and world view and avoid the analysis morass endemic to our information-overloaded world.

 Since 1999, Growthink’s professional business plan writers and investment bankers have assisted more than 1,500 clients in launching and growing their businesses, and raising more than $1 billion in growth financing.

 Need help with your business plan?

-- Speak with a professional business plan writer.
+- Speak with a professional business plan consultant.